tmnestor/LayoutLM_annotation_ms/README.md

 - has_assignee2_completed
 - notes

-### data/cases/*.xlsx
+### data/cases/annotator*/*.xlsx
+Annotator-specific Excel files for each case, containing only the columns relevant to a single annotator:
+- page_id
+- image_file_path (as clickable hyperlinks)
+- label_file_path (as clickable hyperlinks)
+- assignee (the annotator's name)
+- has_completed (completion status for this annotator)
+- notes

-Individual Excel files for each case, containing the same columns as the master file except for case_id (which is already in the filename).
-This makes it easier to distribute specific cases to annotators.
+Each annotator has their own directory containing case files, preventing annotators from overwriting each other's work.
+This organization makes it easier to distribute specific cases to specific annotators.

 ## Workflow